 Upon triplet geometry optimization, while the state of interest is strongly stabilized, a noticeable increase in energy is observed for the other one (Figure 8A,B and Table S1).
-In hexane, when considering the corresponding adiabatic energy difference, KP\ is the lowest state, being 0.06 eV lower than AB\.
-Conversely, the energetic ordering of the states is inverted in the case of ethanol, in which AB\ at its equilibrium geometry is now 0.02 eV more stable than KP\.
+In hexane, when considering the corresponding adiabatic energy difference, 3KP is the lowest state, being 0.06 eV lower than 3AB.
+Conversely, the energetic ordering of the states is inverted in the case of ethanol, in which 3AB at its equilibrium geometry is now 0.02 eV more stable than 3KP.

 Even though the energy differences are small, the nature of the states (Figure 8C) correlate well with the different photophysics experienced as a function of the solvent described in detail by the experimental measurements.
-Indeed, after the initial intersystem crossing, leading most probably to the population of ${}^{3}$ KP\, the diabatic nature of the triplet state is conserved in hexane, while in ethanol the most stable triplet localized over ${}^{3}$ AB\ supports a formal triplet-triplet energy transfer towards this molecular moiety.
-Even if the energetic barrier related to the triplet transfer has not been explicitly modeled here, the relatively small energy difference, and the rather moderate geometric reorganization, should point towards a relatively facile and a fast process, coherently with the spectroscopic measurements.
+Indeed, after the initial intersystem crossing, leading most probably to the population of 3KP, the diabatic nature of the triplet state is conserved in hexane, while in ethanol the most stable triplet localized over 3AB supports a formal triplet-triplet energy transfer towards this molecular moiety.
+The observed small energy difference raises the question of the behaviour of the dyad in intermediate polarity solvents, or in inhomogeneous media.
+Even if the precise characterization of such complex systems goes clearly beyond the scope of the present contribution, we may speculate that a competition between the pathways leading to the population of 3KP or 3AB could be envisaged that in turn could affect the photouncaging quantum yield.
+Even if the energetic barrier related to the triplet transfer has not been explicitly modelled here, the relatively small energy difference, and the rather moderate geometric reorganization, should point towards a relatively facile and a fast process, coherently with the spectroscopic measurements.